 2.1 Customer may terminate this Agreement or any Esri Offerings license or subscription at any time upon written notice to Esri.
 Termination without cause does not entitle Customer to receive any refund of fees paid.
 Any right to terminate pending Services engagements for convenience is set forth in the applicable section in the body of this Agreement.
 Either party may terminate this Agreement or any license or subscription for a material breach that is not cured within 30 days of written notice to the breaching party.
 Upon any termination of this Agreement for breach, Esri will stop providing Services.
 Any licenses in Esri Offerings that survive termination of this Agreement continue under the terms of this Agreement.

-2.3 Upon any termination of a license or subscription, Customer will
+2.3 Upon any termination or expiration of a license or subscription, Customer will

 a.
-Stop accessing and using the terminated Esri Offerings;
+Stop accessing and using the terminated or expired Esri Offerings;

 c.
-Stop using and uninstall, remove, and destroy all copies of affected Esri Offerings in Customer's possession or control, including any modified or merged portions thereof, in any form, and execute and deliver evidence of such actions to Esri or its authorized distributor.
+Stop using and uninstall, remove, and destroy all copies of the terminated or expired Esri Offerings in Customer's possession or control, including any modified or merged portions thereof, in any form, and execute and deliver evidence of such actions to Esri or its authorized distributor.